darcys22/digital-receipts-erc/eip.md

 Transaction Flow:
  - A customer purchases an item from an online retailer, checking out leads the customer to payment through a smart contract.
  - The smart contract verifys the amount transferred matches the order and provides the user with an Digital Receipt Non-Fungible Token.
- - When fulfilling the order, the retailer will upload the digital receipt specified in (1) below, using the encryption method specified in (2) which is encrypted against the customers public key.
+ - When fulfilling the order, the retailer will upload the digital receipt specified in (1) below, optionally using the encryption method specified in (2) which is encrypted against a derivative of the customers public key.

 The elements of a Non-Fungible Token Digital Receipt as follows:

 1) Digital Receipt JSON Schema

-This refers to the structure of the JSON digital receipt:
+2) Optional Digital Receipt Encryption

-### JSON schema
+### 1) Digital Receipt JSON Schema
-This refers to the high level receipt
+The JSON schema is composed of 2 parts.
+One for the high level details in the receipt (for example Date and Vendor) and another for the line items contained in the receipt.

+#### High level details
 ```json
 {
   "id": "receipt.json#",